Whiteknight/ParserObjects/docs/v6/parsers_multi.md

 ### Continue With Each

 The `ContinueWithEach` parser is a combination of `ContinueWith` and `Each`.
-The multiparser is executed, and then the result value is used to construct a list of individual parsers to execute.
+The multiparser is executed, and then the result value is used to construct a list of individual parsers to execute for each result.

 ```csharp
 var parser = multiParser.ContinueWithEach(result => {